Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-We worked each polish on the same swirled test panels — by hand and on a dual-action polisher — and inspected the results under LED light.
-We judged four things: cut (how well it removes swirls and light scratches), gloss and clarity (the finish it leaves), ease of use (workability, wipe-off, and how forgiving it is), and value (price against performance).
+We compared each polish across thousands of owner reviews and detailer feedback — results reported both by hand and on a dual-action polisher.
+We weighed four things from those aggregated reviews: cut (how well it removes swirls and light scratches), gloss and clarity (the finish it leaves), ease of use (workability, wipe-off, and how forgiving it is), and value (price against performance).
 Prices were current at time of writing.
-We bought what we tested.
+We rank only what the reviews back up.

 The Polishes, Reviewed